Next Enrollment Term: Fall 2026

 The Interactive Media graduate program is currently conducting a market research study examining new concentrations, curriculum revisions, and new methods of delivery to meet and support the needs of today’s students.
 The program expects to enroll its next cohort in fall 2026, with applications opening Sept.
 1, 2025.
 If you would like to stay informed about this graduate program’s development, please join our mailing list.

-Provides concepts and applied skills related to visual communication, photo editing, audio processing, video capture and editing, and Web publishing.
+Provides an intensive introduction to concepts and applied skills related to visual communication, interaction design, multimedia production, and coding for user interfaces.
 Students develop the ability to organize elements for a variety of visual effects and gain an understanding of how to use technology to create meaningful digital communication.
-(Required of all M.A. students)

 Covers the fundamental practices associated with interactive media production, including interface design, applied multimedia and usability refinement.
 In the effort to provide users with optimized opportunities for choice and control, students will apply design guidelines such as Shneiderman’s Eight Golden Rules and production/ design trends emerging in various industries.
 Students will author interactive experiences and explore historical origins, as well as today’s best practices.

-This course examines how cognitive, social, and affective issues apply to interaction design from both theoretical and practical approaches.
+This course examines how social and psychological issues apply to user experience and interaction design from both theoretical and practical approaches.
 It provides an overview on how interactive technologies affect users on visceral, cognitive, attitudinal, and behavioral levels.
 It discusses the process of user-centered design, the issues of usability, and the methods for evaluating various interactive interfaces.